 The implicit outcome of this trend is that programming has become a completely transversal skill, from human resources to accounting.
 This argument is not meant to deploy dogmatic statements like "everybody should learn how to code", it is just the articulation of something that is already happening across all industries.

-Being able to read and write doesn't implicitly mean that we will all be poets.
-Similarly, having a basic understanding of programming and technology doesn't necessarily imply that we will code for a living.
-It simply means that we will possess a new universal skill which can enrich our professional career.
+Being able to read and write doesn't implicitly mean that we will all need to be poets.
+Similarly, having a basic understanding of programming and technology doesn't necessarily presume that we will code for a living.
+It simply indicates that we will possess a new universal skill which can enrich our professional career.

-No matter what your gig is, chances are that sooner or later you’ll need to deal with code or with someone who codes.
-The parallelism seems inevitable, learning how to program in the 21st century can be compared to studying English today: we won’t necessarily write a new Shakespearean play, but we will surely need it in the new cosmopolitan work environment of international companies and start-ups.
+No matter what you are currently doing, chances are that sooner or later you'll need to deal with code or with someone who codes.
+The parallelism seems inevitable, learning how to program in the 21st century can be compared to studying English today: we won't necessarily write a new Shakespearean play, but we will surely need it in the new cosmopolitan work environment of international companies and start-ups.

-In a "traditional" company, both product and business units were perfectly aligned.
-They understood what their counterpart did, thus creating a healthy relation and an enhanced communication.
-Salespeople, for instance, had a clear understanding of the product and how to pitch it to suit the client needs.
-Marketers mastered the value proposition and clearly identified the go-to-market strategy.
+In a "traditional" company, both product and business units were nicely coupled.
+They understood what their counterpart did, thus creating a healthy relation and a smooth communication between the two.
+Salespeople, for instance, had a clear understanding of the product and how to pitch it to suit their customers' needs.
+Marketers comprehended the value proposition and clearly identified the go-to-market strategy.

 In a "traditional" company, both product and business units were perfectly aligned.
 They understood what their counterpart did.
 But the moment the product transitions to a place that you no longer understand, a huge disconnection between product and business emerges.

-Markus is the clear example of a great marketer that has “hacked” the digital channels to reach their customers and find new market opportunities.
-But it’s not only about marketing though, Andreu, for example, last summer came to Ironhack Barcelona to get help in transitioning from consultancy to a software product manager position.
-Today he’s working as a PM at the startup Onebox.
-His experience at our bootcamp converted him into a hybrid profile, with a clear technical understanding of digital products: “Ironhack is more than just coding skills and learning best practices.
+Markus is the poster child example of a great marketer that has "hacked" the digital channels to reach their customers and find new market opportunities.
+But it's not only about marketing though, Andreu, came to Ironhack Barcelona to transition from consultancy to a software PM position.
+Today he's working as a PM at the startup Onebox.
+His experience at our bootcamp turned him into a true hybrid profile, with a clear technical understanding of digital products.
+In his own words: "Ironhack is more than just coding skills and learning best practices.
 I came out with a new mentality and a better understanding of the entire software development process.
-This is a priceless asset for a product manager like me”.
+This is a priceless asset for a product manager like me".

-The need for hybrid profiles in the industry is just the tip of an iceberg.
-With the increasing growth of digital products, the gap between non-technical and technical profiles will get bigger.
+Yet the need for hybrid profiles in the industry is just the tip of the iceberg.
+With the increasing growth of digital products, the gap between non-technical and technical profiles will only get broader.
 At the end of the day, when you are starting up and your whole team still fits in a room, you'll barely notice such disconnection.
 But truly native digital companies that have scaled to +100 employees are already suffering from that.

 That's where the value of hybrid profiles comes in.
 Hybrid profiles are able to bridge this gap and establish again a healthy relation between parties inside the company.
 This is something that might not be a mainstream issue yet, but we are seeing it day after day at Ironhack.